alenanovikov/RSA-Encryption/README.md

 # RSA-Encryotion
-C++ project which uses RSA encryption algorithm to allow efficient message exchange between the users.
+C++ project which uses RSA encryption algorithm to allow efficient and secure message exchange between the users.